Weak-lensing observables in relativistic N-body simulations: Results

+The normalised redshift distribution of the particle catalogue is show in Fig.~\ref{fig:catalogue}.
 The particle catalogue covers a redshift range between $z=0$ and $z \simeq 3.25$.
 At low-redshift, up to $z \simeq 0.09$, the particles are distributed over the whole sky, while for $0.09 \lesssim z \lesssim 3.25$ the particles are distributed over a sky fraction $f_\mathrm{sky} = 0.01$.
 We focus our analysis on five redshift bins (see Table~\ref{table:1}).

 These bins are also outlined in Fig.~\ref{fig:catalogue} as vertical colourbars.

 The remainder of this section is organised as follows.
 In Sec.\ \ref{maps} we describe the method to obtain field maps from the optical parameters of the source population, in Sec.\ \ref{Cell} and Sec.\ \ref{pdf} we discuss the weak-lensing angular power spectra and PDFs, respectively, as well as their redshift dependence.
 In Sec.\ \ref{born} we compare the non-linear convergence obtained from the ray tracer to the linear convergence computed within the Born approximation (\ie along the unperturbed light path), from the lensing potential map.